 If you're taking AP Biology, it's a good idea to familiarize yourself with the exam before you get too far into the course.
-Preparing ahead of time for the format of the exam and fully understanding which concepts are covered can go a long way towards earning a high score (and potentially getting college credit).
+Preparing ahead of time for the AP exam format and fully understanding what concepts are covered on the AP Biology test can go a long way toward earning a high score (and potentially getting college credit!).

-This article will take you through the structure and scoring of the exam, plus give you some tips on the best ways to study for AP Biology!
+This article will take you through the structure and scoring of the AP Bio exam and give you some key tips on the best ways to study for AP Biology.

 How Is the AP Biology Exam Structured?

-The AP Biology test has a multiple-choice section (that also includes grid-in questions, so it’s not purely multiple choice) and a free-response section.
+The AP Biology test is three hours long and has two sections: a multiple-choice section and a free-response section.

 - 90 minutes long